Cigna (NYSE:CI) Reaches New 52-Week High at $270.58

-A number of brokerages have recently commented on CI.
-Wells Fargo & Company lifted their target price on shares of Cigna from $278.00 to $306.00 in a report on Monday, May 9th.
-JPMorgan Chase & Co. upgraded shares of Cigna from a “neutral” rating to an “overweight” rating and lifted their price objective for the company from $248.00 to $304.00 in a research note on Monday.
-StockNews.com began coverage on shares of Cigna in a research note on Thursday, March 31st.
-They set a “strong-buy” rating for the company.
-BMO Capital Markets lifted their target price on Cigna from $300.00 to $320.00 in a research note on Monday, May 9th.
-Finally, Zacks Investment Research raised Cigna from a “hold” rating to a “buy” rating and set a $274.00 price target for the company in a report on Wednesday, April 20th.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating, seventeen have issued a buy rating and two have assigned a strong buy rating to the company.
-Based on data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $278.96.
+A number of equities analysts recently issued reports on CI shares.
+Wells Fargo & Company increased their price objective on Cigna from $278.00 to $306.00 in a report on Monday, May 9th.
+Oppenheimer increased their price target on Cigna from $300.00 to $310.00 and gave the stock an “outperform” rating in a research note on Monday, May 9th.
+Stephens lifted their price objective on shares of Cigna from $265.00 to $290.00 and gave the company an “overweight” rating in a research note on Wednesday, April 20th.
+Mizuho increased their target price on shares of Cigna from $266.00 to $291.00 in a research report on Monday, May 9th.
+Finally, SVB Leerink raised their target price on shares of Cigna from $224.00 to $245.00 and gave the company a “market perform” rating in a research note on Tuesday, February 22nd.
+One research analyst has rated the stock with a sell rating, five have issued a hold rating, seventeen have given a buy rating and two have assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, Cigna presently has a consensus rating of “Buy” and an average target price of $278.96.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, June 23rd.
-Shareholders of record on Wednesday, June 8th will be given a dividend of $1.12 per share.
-This represents a $4.48 dividend on an annualized basis and a yield of 1.74%.
-The ex-dividend date of this dividend is Tuesday, June 7th.
-Cigna’s payout ratio is currently 27.79%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, June 23rd.
+Shareholders of record on Wednesday, June 8th will be paid a dividend of $1.12 per share.
+This represents a $4.48 annualized dividend and a yield of 1.74%.
+The ex-dividend date is Tuesday, June 7th.
+Cigna’s dividend payout ratio (DPR) is currently 27.79%.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Gamco Investors INC. ET AL raised its holdings in Cigna by 0.4% in the 1st quarter.
-Gamco Investors INC. ET AL now owns 18,044 shares of the health services provider’s stock valued at $4,324,000 after acquiring an additional 64 shares during the last quarter.
-Worldquant Millennium Advisors LLC grew its position in shares of Cigna by 540.6% in the first quarter.
-Worldquant Millennium Advisors LLC now owns 92,704 shares of the health services provider’s stock valued at $22,213,000 after purchasing an additional 78,232 shares during the period.
-Walleye Capital LLC acquired a new stake in Cigna in the 1st quarter worth about $735,000.
-Wealthfront Advisers LLC grew its holdings in Cigna by 33.3% in the 1st quarter.
-Wealthfront Advisers LLC now owns 7,531 shares of the health services provider’s stock valued at $1,805,000 after buying an additional 1,882 shares during the period.
-Finally, Weiss Multi Strategy Advisers LLC purchased a new position in shares of Cigna during the 1st quarter worth about $497,000.
-88.57% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Gamco Investors INC. ET AL lifted its holdings in shares of Cigna by 0.4% during the first quarter.
+Gamco Investors INC. ET AL now owns 18,044 shares of the health services provider’s stock worth $4,324,000 after buying an additional 64 shares during the last quarter.
+Worldquant Millennium Advisors LLC grew its position in Cigna by 540.6% in the first quarter.
+Worldquant Millennium Advisors LLC now owns 92,704 shares of the health services provider’s stock valued at $22,213,000 after acquiring an additional 78,232 shares during the period.
+Walleye Capital LLC acquired a new stake in shares of Cigna during the 1st quarter worth about $735,000.
+Wealthfront Advisers LLC increased its holdings in shares of Cigna by 33.3% during the first quarter.
+Wealthfront Advisers LLC now owns 7,531 shares of the health services provider’s stock worth $1,805,000 after buying an additional 1,882 shares in the last quarter.
+Finally, Weiss Multi Strategy Advisers LLC bought a new position in Cigna in the 1st quarter valued at $497,000.
+88.57% of the stock is currently owned by institutional investors.

 Cigna Company Profile (NYSE:CI)